VH-EAL. Lockheed L-1049E Constellation. c/n 4574.

 Entered onto the Peruvian Aircraft Register as OB-R-741 - February 29, 1964

-Observed at Long Beach ready for delivery to LANSA but deal fell through - April 1964
+It was observed at Long Beach ready for delivery to LANSA but the deal fell through - April 1964

 Sold to California Airmotive Corporation - 1964